Masoudvahid/SocialNetworkingSite/README.md

 ### Work done:

-- Login implemented
+-  [x] Login implemented

 ### Left to do:

-- Need to implement register page
+- [ ] Need to implement register page
-- Use postgresql instead of sqlite
+- [ ] Use postgresql instead of sqlite
+- [ ] Change structure of login urls

 ### Notes: